SOLAS-TTRPG/SOLAS/Tricks.md

 You utter a divine word, and burning radiance erupts around each creature of your choice that you can see within range.

 # Easy Tricks
+*Cost: 3 Focus*
+This tricks represent things that a character can do without any effort.